K2 Kazushi Nakamura x Masaori Fujii | SKIER'S TALK ROOM -Let's talk gear-

 Photo: Goh Fujimaki (left) / Daichi Motoki (right)

 "Let's talk about gear.
-It might help you get better quickly."
+It might help you improve quickly."

 Everyone has their own way of improving at skiing.
 While practicing hard is of course important, how do you choose gear to improve using your favorite gear?
 This topic brought together some of the most skilled riders active at the forefront of skiing, from various manufacturers.
 So, we decided to change things up a bit and hold a cross-talk across genres, from freestyle to basics and alpine